kazuho/base-drafts/draft-ietf-quic-transport.md

 Version:

 : The QUIC Version is a 32-bit field that follows the first byte.
-This field indicates which version of QUIC is in use and determines how the rest of the protocol fields are interpreted.
+This field determines how the rest of the protocol fields are interpreted.

 DCID Len: